dotnet/designs/proposed/logging-generator.md

 and allow for expensive computations to be skipped when logging is not enabled.

-### Current challenges with string interpolation builder approach:

-- Using the language feature, would require the user to supply interpolated strings as TState for `ILogger.Log` messages.
-Such code if compiled against C# 9 or lower, not only would cause log messages to completely lose key/value pair log structures provided from within message templates, but would make the calls very inefficient.
-This could be mitigated with an analyzer that warns user when they use string interpolated messages on older compiler versions.

-- Our existing logging APIs are capable of recognizing name holes, or even format specifiers from message templates.
-Therefore, through this new language feature we would also want to be able to allow this.
-The builder design presented above in this document is limited in its ability to get both name holes and format specifiers at once.
-Achieving this depends on how creative we want to get with the format string.
-We could use some currently-unused character to specify a _separator_ between the regular format string part and the name we want the hole to have.
-It would need to go through further design than presented in the proposal above to achieve this completely.

-- The builder will actually "build" the interpolated string", but also needs to allocate space for keeping key value pair structure that would not know types ahead of time.
-This cannot be done lazily because the structure we generate could ultimately get serialized in different ways decided by the different consumers of `ILogger.Log` call.
-The end result of using the builder this way, could end up being less efficient than what we already have in our logging APIs.
+- _It would be nice if we could make use of a language feature to provide a declarative approach to logging._

+Similar to using `LoggerMessageAttribute`, we showed that the builder approach also reduces boilerplate code.
+If we could come up with an complete design presented for `CustomLoggerParamsBuilder` which allows for usage of format specifiers, in a way that is also efficient while keeping ILogger message structure for consumers, then we could take advantage of it to write log messages.
+It would however need to be combined with an analyzer which warns against its usage on compilers older than C# 10, because of the reasons we established in the Q & A above.

 ### Benefits with the source generator approach:

 - Allows the logging structure to be preserved and enables the exact format syntax required by https://messagetemplates.org/
-- Allows supplying alternative names for the holes (this may be achievable by C# 10 as well throgh a careful design via format specifiers)
+- Allows supplying alternative names for the holes (this may be achievable by C# 10 as well through a careful design via format specifiers)
 - Allows to pass all of original data as-is without any complication around how it's stored prior to something being done with it other than creating a string.
-- The source generator provides logging-specific diagnostics, e.g. it emits warnings for duplicate event ids.
+- Provides logging-specific diagnostics, e.g. it emits warnings for duplicate event ids.
+- Feature is available on older compilers too.

 #### Benefits compared to using LoggerMessage.Define directly